VisGamesWorkshop/visgames2025_submissions/README.md

 ## 📚 How to Cite the Workshop

-If you would like to reference the **VISGames Workshop at EuroVis 2025**, please use the following BibTeX entry:
+If you would like to reference the **VisGames Workshop**, please use the following BibTeX entry:

 ```bibtex
 @inproceedings{10.2312:visgames.20252015,